atamberg/cs341-firegl/final/final.md

   </figure>
 </div>

-Although GPU instancing hasn't eliminated lag entirely, especially since the `evolve()` runs entirely on the cpu, we can see that without gpu instancing there is significantly more lag coming from rendering each particle individually.
+Although GPU instancing hasn't eliminated lag entirely, (especially since `evolve()` runs entirely on the cpu,) we can see that without gpu instancing there is significantly more lag coming from rendering each particle individually.
 TODO